-How To Make Homemade Tortillas
+How To Make Homemade Soaked Flour Tortillas

 Note: The press we use is similar to this one.
 It’s the only piece of kitchen equipment we own that has Teflon on it (the black pan in the photo below is a cast iron skillet).
 It’s not ideal, but it was free.
 I hope to upgrade to a cast iron one soon.

-Soaked Whole Grain Tortilla Recipe
+Soaked Flour Tortilla Recipe (whole grain)

 - The night before you want to serve tortillas, combine the whole-wheat flour, olive oil, warm water, and lemon juice.